In past years, rising rates have caused some savers to avoid CDs. Back then, people didn’t want to be stuck in them

 But if you’re trying to grow your money more aggressively, other types of investment products may be a better fit.
-Stocks, mutual funds and exchange-traded funds (ETFs) are investments that may offer higher gains.
+Stocks, mutual funds and exchange-traded funds (ETFs) or index funds are investments that may offer higher gains.
 But they also have the potential to lose principal.

 2. Decide how much needs to be liquid

 Just remember, longer-term CDs generally pay higher rates.
 However, in the current CD rate environment, most CDs with terms more than two years aren’t offering much higher yields than shorter-term CDs.

 3. Shop around

 You may have a harder time getting a good deal without doing some research first.
 See what your existing bank is offering.
 Then compare that to what the average CD pays.
 Look for a bank that offers rates significantly higher than the national average.

 4. Confirm the CD is insured

 CDs are smart investments if you don’t want to lose your principal.
 A CD at a Federal Deposit Insurance Corp.
 (FDIC) bank that’s within insurance limits, provides safety to depositors.
 Each depositor at an FDIC bank is insured to at least $250,000 per insured bank, according to the FDIC.